 It is considered a "Linked" submission when the transmitter (most often the software vendor) electronically transmits the federal and state returns simultaneously via e-File.
 The other submission type supported is referred to as "Unlinked" or a "state only" submission, when the state return is sent separately from the federal return.
 The state only submission is still e-Filed via the federal IRS level before Virginia receives the electronic copy.

 If filed electronically, is the due date still the same for corporate returns?

-A corporate return is due on or before the 15th day of the fourth month following the close of the taxable year, regardless if filed electronically or by paper to the Virginia Department of Taxation (Department).
+A corporate return is due on or before the 15th day of the fourth month following the close of the taxable year, regardless if filed electronically or by paper to Virginia Tax.

 Should a corporate return be electronically filed if there is no income or tax liability?

 Yes, all corporate income tax returns must be filed electronically, regardless of the income or tax liability.

 Are tax professionals subject to the electronic filing requirement?